mattmakai/fullstackpython.com/source/content/pages/11-misc/1103-change-log.markdown

 ## 2014
 ### August
-* Updated change log so it's easier to read and broken down by sections.
+* Updated table of contents so it's easier to read and broken down by sections.
 * Added new [Web Design](/web-design.html) page to cleanly separate CSS from design topics and resources.
 * New resources for code metrics and NoSQL databases.